basst314/ngx-webcam/README.md

 * Smartphone compatibility for modern OS's (OS must support WebRTC/UserMedia API)
 * Access to front- and back-camera, if multiple cameras exist
 * Portrait & Landscape mode on smartphones
-* Mirrored view for user-facing cameras, to enhance user experience (i.e. on smartphones)
+* Mirrored view for user-facing cameras, to enhance user experience (e.g. on smartphones)
 * Capturing of lossless pixel image data for better post-processing.